California Pay Transparency. Single-State Compliance.

 0 of 3 marked

-She shares her screen.
-On it: her last three performance reviews, her offer letter, and the text of SB 1162.
+She shares her screen: three performance reviews, her offer letter, and the text of SB 1162.

-"Two weeks ago, a recruiter from Stripe told me they'd start me at $145K for the same role.
-I wasn't looking, but I ran the numbers.
-That's when I started asking questions internally."
+"Two weeks ago a Stripe recruiter quoted me $145K for the same role.
+I wasn't looking, but I ran the numbers."

-"Under SB 1162, I have the right to request the pay scale for my position.
+"Under SB 1162 I have the right to the pay scale for my position.
 I'm making that request formally."

 Lauren has invoked SB 1162.
 California law requires you to provide the pay scale for her position.
 But your L5 band is 18 months old and doesn't reflect the premiums you paid during the talent crunch.
 Whatever number you share will either confirm her suspicion or create a new problem.

-"Lauren, I'm going to update our L5 band to reflect current market rates.
-I'll have the updated pay scale to you by end of week.
-And I'm going to be straight with you.
-I think you're right that there's a gap worth looking into."
+"Lauren, I'm updating the L5 band to current market.
+You'll have the scale by end of week.
+And I think you're right that there's a gap worth looking into."

 You "I know."

-Lauren "I don't want to leave Ridgeline.
-I want Ridgeline to be the kind of company that fixes this without me having to hire a lawyer."
+Lauren "I don't want to leave.
+I want Ridgeline to be a company that fixes this without me hiring a lawyer."

 She pauses.

-Lauren "But I will hire one if I have to."
+Lauren "But I will if I have to."

-SB 1162 requires employers to provide the pay scale for the position.
-Sharing an outdated band that doesn't match what you're actually paying creates discoverable evidence of a broken system.
-Updating first is more work.but it's defensible work.
+SB 1162 requires the pay scale for the position.
+An outdated band that doesn't match what you actually pay is discoverable evidence of a broken system.
+Updating first is defensible work.

 "Lauren, here's the L5 pay scale: $95,000 to $125,000."